wp-plugins/user-admin-simplifier/readme.txt

 * disabling menus for a user only affects current site. user's menus remain unaffected in other sites

 == Upgrade Notice ==

+= 0.5.4 =
+Corrects a bug where $menu was unset causing an error message with some themes/plugins; added sanity isset check for $menu before trying to use.

 = 0.5.3 =
 Bug fixes, last update broke plugin for some users; also fixed issue with user_login used in one spot, user_nicename used in another.
 Code cleanup.